 Investments consist primarily of debt and equity securities and mutual funds.
 Investments in marketable debt and equity securities and mutual funds are carried at fair value based on quoted market prices.
 Certain investments held in alternative structures are estimated by the respective investment managers as market values are not readily determinable.
 Alternative investments consist of limited liability corporations, limited partnerships, funds of funds and hedge funds.
 Other investments held by the Organization's supporting organizations are reported at estimated fair value as provided by the supporting organizations using the most recent financial information.
-The Organization has approximately \$3.0 million and \$3.2 million in 2015 and 2014, respectively, in non-publicly traded equity investments within the supporting organizations that are reported at cost.
-The Organization also has approximately \$3.0 million in 2015 and \$3.3 million in 2014 in Israel bonds and an interest in a real estate partnership that is reported at cost.
+The Organization has approximately \$3.0 million in 2016 and 2015, in non-publicly traded equity investments within the supporting organizations that are reported at cost.
+The Organization also has approximately \$2.8 million in 2016 and \$3.0 million in 2015 in Israel bonds and an interest in a real estate partnership that is reported at cost.